bibleexchange/courses/book-of-revelation/009_chapters-20-thru-22/001/rev-060-chapter-21.md

  18 And the building of the wall of it was of jasper: and the city was pure gold, like unto clear glass.
  19 And the foundations of the wall of the city were garnished with all manner of precious stones.

 > In the heavenly city we have harmony, not monotony; variety, not sameness; unity, not uniformity.
-The stones are not arranged in the order of the high priest’s breastplate, but according to their various shades of colour, beginning from the foundation.&mdash;Ellicott's Commentary for English Readers
+The stones are not arranged in the order of the high priest&apos;s breastplate, but according to their various shades of colour, beginning from the foundation.&mdash;Ellicott's Commentary for English Readers

 NOTE: The following are merely educated guesses as to the actual gems referred to in Revelation 21.